IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

     SQL1063N  DB2START processing was successful.

-40. Exit the connection to the DB2 conatiner in Openshift.
+40. Exit the connection to the DB2 container in OpenShift.

 ```
 exit